 Not sure where to start?
-Here are just a few specific areas where outsourcing help your firm be more efficient:
+Here are just a few specific areas where legal process outsourcing can help your firm be more efficient:

 At a non-substantive court appearance, you may spend five minutes in front of the judge, an hour waiting for your matter to be called, and over an hour in travel time.
-While you spent hours working on the case, from your client’s perspective, you provided five minutes of value.
-This can lead to disputes over billing, and this time can consume a sizable chunk of a flat fee.
+Although you spent hours working on the case, from your client’s perspective, you provided five minutes of value.
+This can lead to disputes over billing, Additionally, this time can consume a sizable chunk of a flat fee.

-Instead, take advantage of the growing market of appearance counsel (or per diems) available to appear at hearings in your place for a flat fee or reduced rate.
-Appearance counsel can save valuable time that can be spent generating more work or billing at your full rate—so you can make a profit, and provide cost savings to your client.
+Instead, take advantage of the growing market of appearance counsel (or per diems) available.
+They will appear at hearings in your place for a flat fee or reduced rate.
+Appearance counsel can save valuable time.
+Time that can be spent completing more work and billing at your full rate.

 Companies that offer court appearance services:

 - AppearMe offers a smartphone app that lets attorneys schedule another attorney to make a court appearance for them with very little lead time.
 This service has no ongoing commitments.

 - CAP-Court Appearance Professionals allows attorneys to schedule another attorney to appear for them based on the practice area they need—including civil, criminal, collection, or bankruptcy hearings.

 - Attorneys On Demand provides hearing coverage across the country.
 You submit the details of your appearance counsel needs, and then Attorneys On Demand assigns an attorney to make the appearance.

-This means that whether you need a lawyer to work in your office to assist with a particular case, or a lawyer to work remotely on a discrete project, skilled freelance lawyers are just a click away.
+This means that whether you need a lawyer to work in your office to assist with a particular case, or a lawyer to work remotely on a discrete project, skilled freelance lawyers are easy to find and just a click away.

 Companies that offer this service include: